-- 1. Reporting for duty or remaining on duty requiring the performance of safety-sensitive functions while having an alcohol concentration of 0.04 or greater in one's system. - 2.
-Using alcohol while performing safety-sensitive functions. - 3.
-Performing safety-sensitive functions within four hours after having used alcohol. - After having been required to take a post-accident alcohol test under this Program, using alcohol for eight hours following the accident or until the driver undergoes a post-accident alcohol test, whichever occurs first. - 5.
+- 3. Performing safety-sensitive functions within four hours after having used alcohol. - 4.
+After having been required to take a post-accident alcohol test under this Program, using alcohol for eight hours following the accident or until the driver undergoes a post-accident alcohol test, whichever occurs first. - 5.
 Reporting for duty or remaining on duty requiring the performance of safety-sensitive functions after or while using any controlled substance, except when the use is pursuant to the instructions of a licensed medical practitioner, as defined in 49 C.F.R. § 382.107, who has advised the driver that the substance will not adversely affect the driver's ability to operate a CMV safely. - 6.
 Reporting for duty, remaining on duty or performing a safety-sensitive function if the driver has tested positive for a drug. - 7.
 Refusing to submit to any alcohol or other-drug test required under this Program.

-In the event MATC has actual knowledge that a driver has violated any of the above prohibitions, it will prohibit him/her from performing any safety-sensitive functions and take disciplinary action, may up to and including termination/dismissal.
-Students who are non-compliant with the above prohibitions will be removed from the Truck Driving education program For employees, disciplinary action may be taken up to and immediately. including termination of employment, consistent with any applicable collective bargaining agreement as provided in Section X, below.
+In the event MATC has actual knowledge that a driver has violated any of the above prohibitions, it will prohibit him/her from performing any safety-sensitive functions and may take disciplinary action, up to and including termination/dismissal.
+Students who are non-compliant with the above prohibitions will be removed from the Truck Driving education program immediately.
+For employees, disciplinary action may be taken up to and including termination of employment, consistent with any applicable collective bargaining agreement as provided in Section X, below.